internet-of-plants/iop/README.md

 ## How it works

+The device will periodically run the unauthenticated tasks.

 When the device has a WiFi connection and has the appropriate credentials it will authenticate with the [internet-of-plants/server](https://github.com/internet-of-plants/server).
 You will be able to see it with [internet-of-plants/client](https://github.com/internet-of-plants/client).
 There you will be able to configure it properly, to provide updates and properly monitor its measurements, logs and panics.
 Devices can be grouped to be managed at scale.

 If it isn't connected to a WiFi Access Point, or it isn't authenticated to [internet-of-plants/server](https://github.com/internet-of-plants/server), it will open its own WiFi Access Point with a Captive Portal that will collect the WiFi and IoP credentials.

-For now the Access Point will have a hardcoded credential, which is a liability, eventually we want to make this dynamic.
+TODO: Currently the Access Point credentials are hardcoded, which is a liability, eventually we want to make this dynamic.

 When the credentials are supplied it will authenticate itself with the WiFi Access Point and then make a login request to [internet-of-plants/server](https://github.com/internet-of-plants/server).
-The IoP credentials aren't stored, they are just used to obtain an authentication token for that device from the server, the token then is stored (if the authentication succeeds).
+The IoP credentials aren't stored, they are just used to obtain an authentication token for that device, the token is stored (if the authentication succeeds).

-After the authentication it will periodically run the attributed authenticated and unauthenticated tasks.
-They generally will collect measurements and then register it to [internet-of-plants/server](https://github.com/internet-of-plants/server).
+After the authentication it will periodically run the authenticated tasks.
+They generally will collect measurements and then register them to [internet-of-plants/server](https://github.com/internet-of-plants/server).

-It will also send every log with a level of at least INFO to the [internet-of-plants/server](https://github.com/internet-of-plants/server) (if the filter level is INFO or lower), so you can keep track of the device as it runs.
+It will also send every log with a level of at least INFO to the [internet-of-plants/server](https://github.com/internet-of-plants/server) (as long as the filter level is INFO or lower), so you can keep track of the device as it runs.

-If the monitor server provides a firmware update, the next time the device sends a measurement to the server it will schedule the upgrade, the update will be requested from the monitor server and after it's presisted the device will be rebooted and start running the new version (the bootloader will replace the versions in a power-loss resistant way).
+If the monitor server has a firmware update, the next time the device sends the measurements to the server it will schedule the update, the update will be requested from the server.
+After the new binary is presisted the device will be rebooted and start running the new version (the bootloader will replace the versions in a power-loss resistant way).

-Eventually the updates will demand signed binaries.
-Binary compression also is possible with gzip.
+TODO: Eventually the updates will demand signed binaries.
+Binary compression will also be possible with gzip.

-If some critical problem happens (the panic machinery is called) it will be reported to the server and the device will await for a upgrade from [internet-of-plants/server](https://github.com/internet-of-plants/server).
+If some critical problem happens (the panic machinery is called) it will be reported to the server and the device will await for a update from [internet-of-plants/server](https://github.com/internet-of-plants/server).

 If there is no network available the device will halt forever and will need to be restarted/updated physically (through the serial port).

 TODO: log stack traces and log reboots from crashes and whatever data we can recover from the crash
-TODO: implement tooling that makes firmware compression out of the box.

 ## Dependencies